Xiol/PyGlow/README.md

     time.sleep(2)
     p.all_off()

-`pyglow.py` contains other constants you can use to light up individual LEDs, rings of LEDs or an arm of the spiral. `.light()` takes a secondary argument for the intensity of the, e.g.
+`pyglow.py` contains other constants you can use to light up individual LEDs, rings of LEDs or an arm of the spiral. `.light()` takes a secondary argument for the intensity of the LED, e.g.

     p.light(pyglow.RING_GREEN, 0xFF)  # Light up green ring at full brightness